 Medicare Supplement policies are not minimum essential coverage therefore there is no need to generate and mail 1095-B forms.

-Manage Communications is a place for you to tell us how you want to receive your Blue KC communications.
+Communication Preferences is a place for you to tell us how you want to receive your Blue KC communications.
 You can select email, text or US mail as your preferred delivery option.
-You can also elect to receive some communications by text, some by email, and opt-out of others, based on the category of communications.

 What types of communications are included?

 The Communication Preferences section page:

 Blue KC Bill: Information related to your Blue KC premium bill (only applies to direct pay members).

 My Plan Information: Your member certificate, communication about activity status, and requests for information.

 Blue KC Listens: Special member panel to provide input about Blue KC products, services & staff.